 To foster the implementation of the minimum standard and other BEPS treaty-related measures in the global treaty network, a Multilateral Instrument (the MLI) that can modify existing bilateral tax agreements was concluded.

-The first peer review on the implementation of the Action 6 minimum standard reveals that a large majority of Inclusive Framework members have begun to translate their commitment on treaty shopping into actions and are now in the process of modifying their treaty network.
-In total, on 30 June 2018, 82 jurisdictions had some treaties that were already compliant with the minimum standard or that were going to shortly comply.
+The first peer review on the implementation of the Action 6 minimum standard reveals that a large majority of Inclusive Framework members are now in the process of modifying their treaty network to implement the minimum standard and other BEPS treaty-related measures.

-As of 1 January 2019, the provisions of the MLI started to take effect with respect to some treaties.
+The provisions of the MLI started to take effect with respect to treaties concluded by pairs of jurisdictions that have signed and ratified the MLI.
 For the treaties for which the MLI is effective, tax administration can now use effective treaty provisions to put an end to treaty-shopping.More on the MLI

 Compare your country